cgrates/cgrates/docs/tariff_plans.rst

 +--------------+------------+------------------+--------+

 Tag
-    A string by witch this action timing will be referenced in other places by.
+    A string by which this action timing will be referenced in other places by.
 ActionsTag
     Forwards to an action group to be executed when the timing is right.
 TimingTag
     A timing (one time or recurrent) at which the action group will be executed Weight
     Specifies the order for these timings to be evaluated.
 If there are multiple action timings set to be execute on the same time the ones with the lower weight will be executed first.

-4.2.8.
+4.2.9.
 Actions
 ~~~~~~~~~~~~~~

 +--------+-------------+------------+-------+----------------+-----------+------------+---------------+--------+